sbragagnolo/bc-tutorial-2018/beginners1.md

 ```

 ### 3.2.
-Pre-defined Variables
+Predefined Variables

-There are some pre-defined variables available to use in any contract.
+There are some predefined variables available to use in any contract.
 Usually, they provide information related to the blockchain platform.
 I am going to show a small list of the ones most used, for a complete list [see this](https://solidity.readthedocs.io/en/v0.4.24/units-and-global-variables.html#block-and-transaction-properties).
 * __msg__ - references the current message call (i.e., function call).
     * __msg.sender__ - address, the account or contract that initiated the message call.
     * __msg.value__ - uint, the amount of Wei ( 10^-18 Ether ) sent in this message.